tom-pollak/notes/Year 2/Term 2/SYS3/RISC Pipeline.md

 ## Pipelining Issues

+> ISA: (Industry Standard Architecture) An ISA bus provides a basic route for peripheral devices that are attached to a motherboard to communicate with different circuits

 ### Ideal case: Uniform sub-computations

 - Computation to be performed can be evenly partitioned into uniform-latency sub-computations